Junaid-Aftab/Non-Uniform-QFT/README.md

 In many signal processing and scientific computing applications, measurements are collected at irregular locations, making the standard Discrete Fourier Transform (DFT) unsuitable without additional processing.
 The Non-Uniform Discrete Fourier Transform (NUDFT) generalizes the DFT to data sampled on non-uniform grids.
 We develop a  Non-Uniform Quantum Fourier Transform (NUQFT) algorithm that extends the Quantum Fourier Transform (QFT) to this non-uniform setting.

-This repository provides an implementation of our NUQFT algorithm and includes the following components:
+This repository implements the NUQFT algorithm and includes the following components:

-- **Classical NUDFT implementations:** Reference routines for computing the Non-Uniform Discrete Fourier Transform (NUDFT).
-These implementations serve as baselines for validation and performance comparison.
+- **Classical NUDFT implementations:** Reference routines for computing the NUDFT, used for validation and performance benchmarking.

-- **Efficient NUFFT-style approximations:** Algorithms that approximate the non-uniform Fourier transform using structured or low-rank factorizations to improve computational efficiency.
+- **Efficient NUFFT-style approximations:** Algorithms that approximate the NUDFT using structured or low-rank factorizations to improve computational efficiency.

-- **Quantum NUQFT components:** Modules implementing the quantum version of the transform, along with supporting numerical routines required by the algorithm.
+- **Quantum NUQFT components:** Modules implementing the quantum transform and supporting numerical routines required by the algorithm.

 - **Experimental and utility modules:** Tools for signal generation, data handling, and scripts for testing numerical behavior and conditioning of the transform.